smile-io/code-samples/bigcommerce-points-products-dropdown/README.md

 ### Points dropdown container

-Add the following code to your checkout in the location you want to show the points slider.
+Add the following code to your checkout in the location you want to show the points dropdown.
 ```html
 <div class="smile-points-products-dropdown"></div>
 ```